 Grade range that need-based aid is offered: | 7 to 12 |

-This school works with Nancy Campbell Academy Scholarship Foundation. for processing financial applications
+This school works with Nancy Campbell Academy Scholarship Foundation and Nancy Campbell World Endowment. for processing financial applications

 New students who demonstrate outstanding grades in Mathematics, the Sciences and in English are eligible for this scholarship award.